-Early in the doctoral work, a dissertation subject is chosen in the major field of study and approved by the research committee.
+Early in the doctoral work, a dissertation subject is chosen in the major field of study and approved by the dissertation committee.
 The dissertation must represent original investigation that contributes new knowledge to the candidate's field.
 Upon completion of at least four (4) years of graduate study and a dissertation, the candidate must pass a dissertation defense.

 - a.
 Grade index: 3.0 or above - b.
 Credits As stipulated by the program of study, 72 credits minimum. - c.
-Residence: A minimum of two years of full-time work must be completed at UCC. - d.
+Residence: A minimum of 36 credits must be completed at UCC. - d.
 Time limitations: A maximum of 7 years to satisfy all the requirements. - e.
-Qualifying examination: Required of all students - f.
+Candidacy examination: Required of all students - f.
 Dissertation defense: Required of all students - g.
-Authorship: Co-author in at least one (1) manuscript accepted for publication
+Authorship: First author in at least one (1) manuscript or co-author in at least two (2) manuscripts accepted for publication in a peer-reviewed journal, which incorporates work that was performed by the student and is included in the student's dissertation.
+Brief / short communications do not necessarily meet this requirement.
+The dissertation committee must approve brief / short communications.